wyf-ACCEPT/meson-starknet-demo/README.md

 # Notice that we should separately input the "low part" and the "high part" of the hash value
 ```

-Then anyone can view the current locked asset information using this hash:
+Subsequently, anyone can access the current locked asset information by using this hash:

 ```bash
 starkli call $htlc view_current_locked_assets 0x8fcb3db479af295da5625a797d90d908 0xc5ab957f679c2bb7b779af1990a31931